All you need to know about tannins in wine

 Where tannins come from

 Tannins are found in the stalks and leaves of the vine and in the pips of the grapes.
-Without being too technical, they are natural compounds that react with proteins to make unpleasant, bitter flavours, thought to be a way of deterring animals from nibbling on the plants.
+Without being too technical, they are natural compounds that react with proteins to make unpleasant, bitter flavours, thought to be nature's way of deterring animals from nibbling on the plants.
 As the grapes develop and ripen the tannins soften and become less astringent.
 The best time to harvest black grapes isn't just about reaching the optimal level of sugar and acidity in the grapes but also about making sure the tannins are ripe and not too green.